Tropical Mirror Symmetry in Dimension One: Tropical mirror symmetry and the boson--fermion correspondence

-On the right hand side, a graph $\Gamma'$ that we produce with Wick's Theorem contributes with the product of the weights of all edges which are connected, including the ends.
+On the right hand side, a graph $\Gamma'$ that we produce with Wick's theorem contributes with the product of the weights of all edges which are connected, including the ends.
 For an edge $q_k$ (which is cut into $w_k^{\frac{a_k}{w_k}+1}$ pieces in $\Gamma'$) with $a_k>0$, we thus obtain a factor of $w_k^{\frac{a_k}{w_k}+1}$, where we actually only want $w_k$ for the tropical multiplicity.
 This is taken care of by the pre-factor before the summands on the right. \end{proof}

-\begin{example} Fix the multidegree $\underline{a}=(2,1,0)$, an order $\Omega$ on the vertices $x_1,x_2$ such that $x_1<x_2$ and the following Feynman graph:
+\begin{Example} Fix the multidegree $\underline{a}=(2,1,0)$, an order $\Omega$ on the vertices $x_1$, $x_2$ such that $x_1<x_2$ and the following Feynman graph:

-Fix points $p_1,p_2$ on $E_{\TT}$.
+Fix points $p_1$, $p_2$ on $E_{\TT}$.
 We obtain a labeled tropical cover of $\PP_{\TT}^1$ that can be glued to a cover of $E_{\TT}$ of type $\Gamma$ by choosing local pieces (see Figure \ref{fig-Example8}).

 Notice that there are two choices of the expansion factor $w_1$, namely $w_1=1$ or $w_1=2$.
-We start with $w_1=2$ and obtain the following source curve of a tropical cover to $\PP_{\TT}^1$, where the local pieces are indicated by boxes.
+We~start with $w_1=2$ and obtain the following source curve of a tropical cover to $\PP_{\TT}^1$, where the local pieces are indicated by boxes.

-In case of $w_1=2$, there is no other choice of local pieces that fits $\Gamma$.
+In case of $w_1=2$, there are no other choices of local pieces that fit $\Gamma$ than the ones shown above.
 If we choose $w_1=1$, then another valid choice of local pieces is shown below.

-Note that these two graphs are labeled version of the middle graph of Figure \ref{fig-Example6} and the upper graph of Figure \ref{fig-Example7}.
-However, we do not get all graphs of Examples \ref{ex-localpiecesWick} and \ref{ex-localpiecesWick2} since we fixed $\Gamma$.
+Note that these two graphs are labeled version of the middle and upper graph of Figure \ref{fig-Example6} and the upper graph of Figure \ref{fig-Example7}.
+However, we do not get all graphs of Examples \ref{ex-localpiecesWick} and \ref{ex-localpiecesWick2} since we fixed $\Gamma$ and $\underline{a}$.

-\end{example}
+\end{Example}